-The total customer experience has always, is still, and will forever be based on human interaction.
+The total customer experience always has, is still, and will forever be based on human interaction.
 It might be aided by a technological tool.
 But it will take a human to think it, tune it, experience it, approve it and pay for it.
-The basics of good marketing have always, still and will forever be based on human emotion.
-Because real human beings buy based on emotion.
-We humans would be fools to ever forget that.
+The basics of good marketing always have, still and will forever be based on human emotion because real human beings buy based on emotion.
+We humans would be fools ever to forget that.

 Today, many consumers are exhausted from the latest and greatest, the over the top, the shiniest, brightest, most expensive.
 I am referring to both the business to business and the business to consumer markets.
 So why not do something different?
 Set yourself apart and do the unexpected uncommonly well.